Borda/dataset-histology-landmarks/README.md

 ![reconstruction](figures/images-landmarks.jpg)

-The image part of the dataset are available [here](http://cmp.felk.cvut.cz/~borovji3/?page=dataset). **Note** that the accompanied landmarks are the initial from a single a user and the precise landmarks should be obtain by fusion of several users even you can help and improve the annotations.
+The image part of the dataset are available [here](http://cmp.felk.cvut.cz/~borovji3/?page=dataset). **Note** that the accompanied landmarks are the initial from a single a user and the precise landmarks should be obtained by fusion of several users even you can help and improve the annotations.

+---

 ## Landmarks

 The landmarks have standard [ImageJ](https://imagej.net/Welcome) structure and coordinate frame (the origin [0, 0] is located in top left corner of the image plane).
 For handling this landmarks we provide a simple macros for [import](annotations/multiPointSet_import.ijm) and [export](annotations/multiPointSet_export.ijm).

-The folder structure is the same as for images so the landmarks share the same names with the image and they are located in the same directory next to images.
+The folder structure is the same as for images, so the landmarks share the same names with the image and they are located in the same directory next to images.

 ```
 DATASET